abhishekghoshh/linux-helper/linux-commands.md

 # Show the groups you are part of
 groups

-# useradd - add a new user to the system
+# useradd - add a new user to the system, Create a new user account
 sudo useradd <user-name>
 sudo adduser <user-name> <other-parameters>
 sudo useradd harry